paulfaid/MWNZ/README.md

 Service
  - Add a ping / health check endpoint.
 Requirements depend on operating env.
+ - Address compiler warning in the unit test project, requires binding redirects.
+ - Remove Swagger from the launchSettings.

 Unit Tests
- - Switch to NUnit (or similar) to get richer asserts
+ - Switch to NUnit (or similar) to get richer asserts.
  - Increase coverage, ensure all xml parsing scenarios are covered.
  - Consider testing the calls between classes.